Telewizja Polska: Controversies

-Before 2015, the PiS (then opposition) often criticized TVP of siding with government (PO-PSL) or even compared it to communist propaganda In 2015, the government passed a law allowing it to directly appoint the head of TVP.
+Before 2015, the PiS (then opposition) often criticised TVP of siding with government (PO–PSL) or even compared it to communist propaganda In 2015, the government passed a law allowing it to directly appoint the head of TVP.
 Since then, TVP has displayed bias towards the Law and Justice (PiS) party (then government), and was compared by critics with propaganda of the former Communist regime.
 TVP has also faced criticism for its portrayal of LGBT people, the political opposition, Jews, and other groups as a shadowy conspiracy seeking to undermine Poland.
 In 2018, The Economist stated: "the [TVP] anchors... praise PiS slavishly while branding its critics treacherous crypto-communists.

-In July 2016 Politico.eu criticized it for strong pro-government bias.
+In July 2016 Politico Europe criticised it for strong pro-government bias.

+In 2017, TVP triggered a hate campaign against Polsat journalist Dorota Bawolek, following a question the Bawolek asked to the European Commission in Brussels regarding a controversial judicial reform in Poland.
+The hate campaign resulted in death threats against the journalist.
+The European Commission expressed its condemnation of the online hate campaign caused by TVP and the Strasbourg-based Council of Europe issued an alert to the Polish authorities in respect of the hate campaign against Bawolek.